-For instance, in my neighbourhood, the power goes out once a month or so.
+For instance, in my former neighbourhood, the power went out once a month or so.

 No one really knows why.

-Just this month, they cut the water supply to almost all of Mexico City for 5 days to upgrade the pipes.
+I still remember the times they cut the water supply to almost all of Mexico City proper for 5 days or so to upgrade the pipes.

 When I lived in Lima, floods in the country resulted in me not having water for a week.
 And certain types of produce couldn’t reach the capital.
 For example, I couldn’t get limes for two weeks (no big deal, but you get the point).